 Another key to a successful environmental sustainability strategy is to ensure that there is accountability across the entire business.
-This year, we evolved the way we drive sustainability strategy, performance measurement and results to clarify accountability and improve measurement and shared learning across the enterprise.
-We have created a Sustainability Steering Committee with key work streams and assigned leadership.
+To evolve the way we drive sustainability strategy, performance measurement and results, we created a Sustainability Steering Committee with key work streams and assigned leadership.
 This crossfunctional Committee and network teams, which are co-led by the Vice President of Corporate Responsibility and Sustainability and the Vice President of Global Engineering include business leaders who are accountable for setting goals and managing progress against the goals in energy, water, waste, agriculture, packaging, procurement, transportation and contract manufacturing.
 The network teams are also responsible for evaluating and setting both long-term and annual performance.